Get a Quote

 What Energy Efficient Windows Do I Need?

 • The climate: The climate of the UK is relatively mild, but there are still significant temperature variations throughout the year.
 In the winter, the temperature can drop below freezing, and in the summer, it can reach over 25 degrees Celsius.
-Energy efficient windows can help to keep your home warmer in the winter and cooler in the summer, which can save you money on your energy bills.
+Thermally insulating windows can help to keep your home warmer in the winter and cooler in the summer, which can save you money on your energy bills.

 • The orientation of your home: The orientation of your home can affect how much solar heat your windows let in.
 If your home faces south, your windows will let in more solar heat than if your home faces north.
 Energy efficient windows with a low SHGC (solar heat gain coefficient) can help to reduce the amount of solar heat that enters your home.